tjhorner/tetris-gamepad/README.md

 #### Keyboard Mode

+In keyboard mode, the device will broadcast itself as a BLE keyboard.
 This mode is not as stable as gamepad or Pro Controller mode, so it should be used only as a backup method if those don't work.

 The default bindings are: